Honorary Degrees at the University of Calgary

 1. How do I write a nomination?

-Nominations require one key letter of nomination and a minimum of 2 and maximum of 4 supporting statements from other individuals.
-Please ensure that your nomination describes clearly the reasons for the nomination and the contributions of the candidate.
-Do not assume that members of the committee have personal knowledge of the candidate or the nominators.
-And, please note, it is not necessary or preferred that you provide the nominee’s curriculum vitae (CV) or resume.
+Nominations require one primary letter of nomination and a minimum of 2 and maximum of 4 supporting statements from other individuals.
+The nominator should obtain the additional support letters with signatures then complete the nomination form online.
+Do not assume that committee members have personal knowledge of the candidate or the nominators.
+A summary of other accomplishments is helpful, but a full bio or resume is only required if it is deemed of importance by the nominator.

 2. What happens after it's submitted?